 He also oversees the department's popular social media platforms, developing strategies for fan engagement, and produces multimedia and written content for GoMarquette.com.
 Under his tenure, LeNoble has seen the Marquette Athletics main Facebook and Twitter accounts grow to tens of thousands of followers and GoMarquette.com set annual records in 2012-13 with over 4.8 million page views and an average of nearly 90,000 unique visitors per month.

-In 2010, LeNoble served as media coordinator for the NCAA Division I Men's Basketball Championship (first and second rounds) in Milwaukee, Wis.
-(LeNoble has again been named media coordinator for 2014 when "March Madness" returns to the BMO Harris Bradley Center).
+In 2010 and 2014, LeNoble served as media coordinator for the NCAA Division I Men's Basketball Championship.
 He has also been a member of the NCAA Division III Baseball Championship media relations/official scoring staff since 2005.

 Originally from Kimberly, Wis., LeNoble graduated from Edgewood College where he was a four-year starting infielder on the varsity baseball team, finishing his playing career as the school's all-time hits leader.
 He then worked as media relations coordinator at East Tennessee State University, serving as the primary media contact for women's basketball, softball and volleyball from 2002 until spring 2004.